ClusterCockpit/cc-metric-collector/sinks/httpSink.md

 - `max_idle_connections`: Maximally idle connections (default 10)
 - `idle_connection_timeout`: Timeout for idle connections (default '5s')
 - `flush_delay`: Batch all writes arriving in during this duration (default '1s', batching can be disabled by setting it to 0)
+- `batch_size`: Maximal number of batched metrics.
+Either it is flushed because batch size or the `flush_delay` is reached